 - In all areas of the application, please be succinct and define clear, measurable goals for the interns.

 - Example: Intern will write 8-10 blogs and submit them monthly on Facebook, Twitter, LinkedIn.

 - Please review the Examples of Completed Mentor Applications to help guide your submission.

-The PILAS Internship Program is currently full, and will be accepting Employer-Mentor applications again beginning June 1, 2021.
+The PILAS Internship Program is currently accepting applications for the fall 2021 semester.

 • Alternative Fuels